-The picture shows Mescalerolemur horneri’s partial upper jaw (in two pieces, at left) and partial lower jaw (at right) (scales = 2 mm).
+The pictures released shows Mescalerolemur horneri’s partial upper jaw (in two pieces, at left) and partial lower jaw (at right) (scales = 2 mm).
 Explaining the significance of the difference in jawbones, Kirk said:

 “Because Mescalerolemur and Mahgarita are close relatives, fusion of the lower jaws in Mahgarita must have occurred independently from that observed in humans and their relatives, the monkeys and apes.”